 1. Emphasize your transferable skills.

-Transferable skills typically fall into one of three categories: systems-oriented, people-oriented or self-oriented.
+Transferable skills typically fall into 1 of 3 categories: systems-oriented, people-oriented or self-oriented.
 Systems-oriented skills are linked to your expertise in a particular discipline, such as supply chain logistics.
 Try generalizing and adjusting these skills to fit the position for which you’re applying.
 For example, a degree in accounting (aka your “financial acumen”) makes you a valuable asset to any company’s finance department.
 Similarly, list people- and self-oriented skills that apply to the COVID-19 era, such as “virtual task delegation” or “self-motivation.”

 2. See chaos as a ladder.